microsoft/vscode-docs/docs/python/editing.md

 | black (see note) | pip install black | blackArgs | blackPath |
 | yapf | pip install yapf | yapfArgs | yapfPath |

 > **Note**: By default, the Black formatter can't be installed when a Python 2 environment is active.
 Attempting to do so may display the message "Formatter black is not installed.
-Install?"
-Because  Black can be installed only in Python 3 environments, choosing "Install" with a Python 2 environment fails with the message "Could not find a version that satisfies the requirement 'black' No matching distribution found for black."
+Install?".
+If you try to install Black in response, another message appears saying "Could not find a version that satisfies the requirement black' No matching distribution found for black."
 >
-> To work around this issue and use the Black formatter with Python 2, set the `python.formatting.blackPath` setting to the location of a pre-existing installation of Black.
-For example, you can install Black in a Python 3 environment, when point to its install location using `python.formatting.blackPath`.
+> To work around this issue and use the Black formatter with Python 2, first install Black in a Python 3 environment.
+Then set the `python.formatting.blackPath` setting to that install location.

 When using custom arguments, each top-level element of an argument string that's separated by space on the command line must be a separate item in the args list.
 For example: